How many driving lessons do you need to pass in the UK, with a helpful focus on automatic vs manual!

 -

-Licence will only allow you to drive automatic cars
+A licence will only allow you to drive automatic cars

 🧠 Tip: If you want to drive a manual later, you’ll need to take another test in a manual car.